-Individual study rooms on both floors of the library are open to all students on a first-come, firstserved basis.
-Large study rooms should be saved for groups larger than 4 students and can be reserved at uca.edu/library.
+Study Areas/Study Rooms -Individual and group study rooms in the library are open to all students and must be reserved for use.
+Reservations can be made at uca.edu/library.

 Textbooks - A selection of textbooks for core classes is available at the Circulation Desk.
 Textbooks can be checked out for a two-hour period for in-library use only.